nuckle/reddit-mobile-chat-fix/README.md

 # Reddit Mobile Chat Fix

 > [!NOTE]
-> Reddit has suddenly updated the chat for mobile browser.
-So, you no longer need the extension 😁
+> Reddit has suddenly updated the chat for mobile browsers.
+While I personally find it slower compared to my extension, you may no longer need it 😁

 Just a glorified version of
 [my user script](https://gist.github.com/nuckle/92100273f64a8d18d0010082fff0b587)